Brightspace/node-siren-parser/README.md

 #### `Field.hasClass(String class)`

+Fields only have this one helper function.
 Returns true if the Field has the specified `class`, otherwise false.

 ```js
 resource.getAction('fancy-action').getField('max').hasClass('foo'); // false